 - Plan to start the process for your smoked pork shoulder or butt 48-72 hours before you plan to eat it.
 There is very little hands-on time; however, during the time your pork is on the grill, you do need to be around to make sure that the temperature is remaining constant at 225° and to replenish or replace your wet wood chips.

 - Here’s our schedule when making our pulled pork:

 Morning 2 days before you plan to eat your pulled pork…Brine (recipe below) your pork shoulder

-Morning 1 day before you plan to eat your pulled pork …Coat pork with Rub(recipe below) and place it on your grill with smoker box
+Morning 1 day before you plan to eat your pulled pork …Coat pork with pulled pork rub (recipe below).
+Really work the pulled pork rub into the pork to impart the most flavor and then place it on your grill with a smoker box

 I separate the fat from the liquid using one of my fav kitchen gadgets…a fat/grease separator.
 Your biggest challenge now will be keeping fingers out of the container of deliciousness that is beckoning from your refrigerator.